Ruvyrom/Ruvomain-Protocole/README.md

 2.Install `jq` and `adb`: `brew install jq android-platform-tools`
 3. Go to `./Ruvomain-Protocole/ADB-Termux/S24+`
 4. Run the script: `./ruvomain.sh`

+**Key Features:**
+- Automatically detects if it's running via ADB (PC) or directly on the device (Termux).

+- Automatically installs `jq` if missing.

+- Choose between Safe, Balanced, and Extreme debloating profiles.

+- Transparent, modular, and easy to audit.

+- Native support for Linux, macOS, and Termux.
+Works flawlessly on WSL (WindowsSubsystem for Linux).
+No Windows-specific dependencies required.

 ---
 ## 🛡️ Safety & Auditing